 Blogging is a hobby, but I don’t keep up with it much.
 That said, I do enjoy writing.
-I coauthored two (now horrendously outdated) books on PHP: Professional PHP4 Programming and Professional PHP4 Multimedia Programming.
+I wrote an article for ACM Queue on the psychology of debugging.
+It is available in the Jan/Feb 2017 issue.

 devon dot odell at gmail